Goodka7/Threat-Hunting/THWriteup.md

 | project Timestamp, FileName, ProcessCommandLine, AccountName, InitiatingProcessFileName
 | order by Timestamp asc
 ```
-**Query was made to look for common filenames that would be included for memory dumps**
+-Query was made to look for common filenames that would be included for memory dumps.

 ### 🚩 Flag 8 – File Inspection of Dumped Artifacts